yongjhih/smaug/source/includes/asides/_registering_an_application.md

   Make sure to keep these keys secret.
 </aside>

-These keys are needed in order to obtain an access token to make the API calls.
+These two keys are subsequently used to obtain access tokens for making API calls.